 Most states have a business-focused website that deals with things like corporate registrations, LLC paperwork, and company lookups.
-The British equivalent is a Companies House based tool.
 These websites allow you to look up information and often also handle the business registration part if you don’t want to use a lawyer or filing service.

 With everything in place, I used my state’s filing website to file the “articles” and form my new LLC.
 Nearly everything was completed right online, but I did request hard copies of the filing papers for my records and future reference.
 Fees vary from state to state, but were pretty low (less than $150) where I live.
 That’s definitely better than some states I’ve heard about, like California, where even small businesses like LLCs can really take a hit.

 My local county requires all business to register and get a business license, also known locally as a tax receipt.
 Since I registered the business at my home address, this required me to prove that I could have a home-based business based on the zoning code.
 After that, it was just a matter of paying a very small local tax to get a business license and start operations in earnest!